Jönköping

 Ferry arrivals from different harbors

-Registered January-May sales were 172.6 million SEK and they increased 104.0 million SEK from the previous year.
+Registered January-February sales were 59.9 million crowns and they increased 27.9 million crowns from the previous year.

 Average prices